 Gather Your Materials

 The main ingredient needed for making marijuana oil is Rosin Tech or Pure BHO.
 This solvent-less hash can cost anywhere from $30-$50 per gram.
-This depends on the quality product you want and where to purchase.
+This depends on the quality product you want and where to purchase it.
 It also depends on where you live in the United States.
-Rosin Tech is made using a hair straightener to extract trichomes from buds/leaves.
+Rosin Tech uses a hair straightener to extract trichomes from buds/leaves.
 After which, it is purified by heat or alcohol.
-This will be discussed further down this guide.
+This will be discussed further in this guide.

 Step 1: Prepare Your Plant Material For Extraction.